About the KC Fire Academy:

 The Kilgore College Fire Academy offers:

-- An on-site Basic Fire Suppression program (3-4 times a year)
+- An On-Site Basic Fire Academy (Fire Suppression) program (3-4 times a year)

-- An online Basic Fire Suppression program (6 times a year)
+- An Online Basic Fire Academy (Fire Suppression) program (6 times a year)

-We are preparing to offer the following online TCFP certification courses soon:
+We now offer the following online TCFP certification courses on a regular basis:

 - Fire Officer I, II, III and IV